In an interview with Austin Comerton of Irish Radio Canada, Majella McAllister outlines the project:

 Can you dig it?

-St Michael’s Church, Marine Road, Dún Laoghaire, events free but booking on Eventbrite for the archaeological dig
+Marine Road, Dún Laoghaire, events free

 Super Giant Toy Cabinet